aabbtree77/adast/README.md

 The microcontroller did not survive, so we had to make a new circuit board from what was salvaged.
 The exact operating regimes and work flows became lost, but the main functionality, cutting the paper, was retained.

-Remarkably, there exists third party solutions designed to tackle this very specific problem, see i.e. [PD-04][1] which provides a microcontroller based circuit board with the program designed for paper cutting machines.
-The PD-04 system is expensive and thus can be a risky investment for such very old machines.
+Remarkably, there exists a commercial solution/middleware designed to tackle this very specific problem, see i.e. [PD-04][1] which provides a microcontroller based circuit board with the program designed for paper cutting machines.
+The PD-04 system is expensive though.

 ## Results